 The DS-160, Online Nonimmigrant Visa Application form, is for temporary travel to the United States.
-Form DS-160 is submitted electronically to the Department of State website via the Internet.
-Consular Officers use the information entered on the DS-160 to process the visa application and, combined with a personal interview, determine an applicant’s eligibility for a nonimmigrant visa.
+Form DS-160 is submitted electronically to the Department of State website.
+Consular Officers use the information entered on the DS-160 to process the visa application and, combined with a personal interview, determine an applicant's eligibility for a nonimmigrant visa.

 Open this link to begin your DS-160 application.

 Fill up your personal information.
-Note: On the passport page, keep in mind that Indian passport book number is not applicable.
-Choose 'Regular' as your Passport type and type in your Indian Passport book number.
+Note: On the passport page, keep in mind that the Indian passport book number is not applicable.
+Choose ''Regular'' as your Passport type and type in your Indian Passport book number.

 On the travel tab:

-Choose 'No', in the Travel companions page unless you have a dependent.
+Choose ''No'' on the Travel companions page unless you have a dependent.

-At the 'US point of contact information' page, mention the name in your i20 form under the heading 'School official to contact upon arrival' and the PoC address as the college address.
+On the ''U.S. point of contact information page, mention the name in your i20 form under the heading ''School official to contact upon arrival'' and the PoC address as the college address.

 On the Present Work/Education/Training Information page, mention work details if you are working and enter your college address if you are a student.

-Input SEVIS number from your i20 document at the SEVIS Information page.
+Input the SEVIS number from your i20 document on the SEVIS Information page.